Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

 The power-spectrum also appears noisier than the original, yet no noise has been added to the image.
 This is due to the image no longer being fully sampled for a power-spectrum index of :math:`3`.
 This index has most of its power on large scales, so the most prominent structure is on large scales, and slicing has removed significant portions of the large-scale structure.
 Also note that there is no "hole" at the centre of the 2D power-spectrum since the mean of the sliced image is not :math:`0`.

-We will now compare the how the different apodizing kernels change the power-spectrum shape:
+We will now compare the how the different apodizing kernels change the power-spectrum shape.
+The power-spectra will be fit up to scales of :math:`60` pixels (or a frequency of :math:`0.01667`), avoiding scales that are poorly sampled in the sliced image.
+The following code computes the power-spectrum of the sliced image using all four of the apodizing kernels shown above.

     >>> pspec2 = PowerSpectrum(plaw_hdu)
     >>> pspec2.run(verbose=False, radial_pspec_kwargs={'binsize': 1.0},